rfdapaz/A-finite-Mixture-Mixed-Proportion-Regression/README.md

 Autors: Rosineide da Paz, Jorge Luis Baz√°n, Victor Hugo Lachos and Dipak Dey

 The methodology is implemented in real and simulated data set.
-Here we present the code for simulate the data used in the manuscript.
+Here we present the code for simulate the data used in the manuscript, and the code used to fit the regression model.